Non-Competition Agreement & Non-Solicitation Agreements: The Most Heavily Negotiated Aspects of an Agreement

-A Non-Competition & Non-Solicitation Agreement is a closing document found in 95% of deals.
+Non-Competition & Non-Solicitation Agreements are closing documents found in 95% of deals.
 It is usually the most heavily negotiated aspect of an agreement.
 At its core, it restricts the Vendor from operating a similar business within a geographical area.
 It also restricts the Vendor from contacting any of the employees or customers of the selling business.

 A Non-Competition Agreement thus has to be limited in temporal (time) and geographical (space) scope.
 The agreement must only restrict for a certain period of time, usually less than 5 years.
-It cannot restrict the vendor from operating a similar business anywhere in the word; rather, its geographical scope must be reasonable, and is usually between 5 to 10 km from the location of the purchased business.
-Only where the temporal and geographical scope of a non-compete are limited and reasonable, is the document binding on the exiting seller.
+It cannot restrict the vendor from operating a similar business anywhere in the world; rather, its geographical scope must be reasonable, which is usually between 5 and 10 km from the location of the purchased business.
+Only where the temporal and geographical scope of a non-compete are limited and reasonable is the document binding on the existing seller.

 Pure Asset Sale

-Goodwill of a business is intimately tied to the seller who has generated that goodwill in the marketplace.
-If the seller continues to operate a similar business, the value of the goodwill is reduced to NIL effectively destroying the purchase.
+The goodwill of a business is intimately tied to the seller who has generated that goodwill in the marketplace.
+If the seller continues to operate a similar business, the value of the goodwill is reduced to NIL, effectively destroying the purchase.

 If the vendor isn’t restricted by a non-competition agreement, the seller can open up shop across the street.
-Of course, all of its existing clients of the business which were ostensibly sold to the purchaser, will purchase product from the person with whom they already have a relationship with (the Seller).
-The purchaser will have purchased goodwill for a large sum of money that has been reduced to 0$ when the purchased clients don’t remain with the purchaser and revert back to the seller who now operates the very same business across the street.
+Of course, all of the business’s existing clients, which were ostensibly sold to the purchaser, will purchase product from the person with whom they already have a relationship (the Seller).

 For this reason, non-competition agreements are crucial in goodwill sales.
 However, these agreements remain extremely important in sales of assets or shares, regardless of the business.